SuyashLakhotia/RottenTomatoesCNN/README.md

 5. Insert a whitespace before punctuation marks.
 6. Delete any repeated whitespaces.

-## Model v1

-> Code based on Denny Britz's TensorFlow adaptation of Kim's model, which is blogged about [here](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).

-### Data Preparation
+### Data Preparation for Training/Testing

 The sentences from the dataset are fed into TensorFlow's `VocabularyProcessor`, which builds a vocabulary index and maps each word to an integer between 0 and 18,757 (`|V| = 18,758`).
 Each sentence is padded with special padding tokens `<UNK>` (index of 0 in vocabulary) to fit the maximum sentence size of 56 words.

 The data is shuffled and 10% of the dataset is used as the test set.

+## Model v0: Linear Support Vector Classifier

+> The code for the model & training can be found in `svc.py`

+In order to establish a baseline for the more complex models below, a simple linear SVC was implemented, which had a test accuracy of 75.52%.
+The model was trained on the text data by transforming each sentence into the mean of the embeddings (extracted from Google's `word2vec`) of its constituent words.

+## Model v1: Convolutional Neural Network

+> Code based on Denny Britz's TensorFlow adaptation of Kim's model, which is blogged about [here](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).

 ### Model Description